WordPress SEO Issues & Technical Limitations

 Yoast SEO is a popular plugin that was designed to fill the void of SEO features that WordPress lacks by default.
 While Yoast SEO can give you easier access to make important SEO changes, many of its users have no experience with SEO and accept it’s suggestions as Gospel.
 Relying on a plugin for core SEO functionality is an egregious faux-pas in our opinion, but that’s another story.

-Unfortunately, while Yoast SEO is a great tool for making certain changes, it presents itself as a 'smart' tool that can help evaluate your content, review your optimizations, etc. This is incredibly misleading and most SEOs with any experience despise this feature's oversimplified methods of analysis.
+Unfortunately, while Yoast SEO is a great tool for making certain changes, it presents itself as a ‘smart’ tool that can help evaluate your content, review your optimizations, etc. This is incredibly misleading and most SEOs with any experience despise this feature’s oversimplified methods of analysis.
+You may also want to read our WordPress SEO tips and checklist to get your site up to speed.

 WordPress by default lacks many of the features SEO professionals need at their disposal.
 Instead, you must rely on plugins like Yoast SEO, Redirection, and many more for basic SEO features.
 Additionally, other custom functionality like forms (Gravity Forms) is often plugin-driven as well.
 The problem is that often times, you end up with tons of plugins on your site.
 This means more resources will be needed to keep the website maintaned.
 When a plugin is updated, it can break your entire website if it conflicts with another plugin.
 Add to this the fact that many WordPress users have little understanding of web development, let alone SEO, and you have a recipe for disatrous results.